Configuring Internet Insights

 - Base (included): Outages are displayed in providers that affect one or more of your tests.

 - Packages: Outages are displayed in providers from licensed packages.

 Internet Insights automatically displays outages that affect your enabled tests.
 To configure Internet Insights, select the desired packages.

 For Internet Insights, you purchase one or more package licenses.
-A package license allows you to select a package - for example, the ISP/North America package.
+A package license allows you to select a package - for example, the North America ISPs package.
 You can purchase multiple licenses, up to the number of available packages.

 Licenses are not fixed to a given package.
 You can change the package associated with your license at any time.
-The number of purchased licenses and the number of licenses currently available to use for a package are displayed at the top right of both tabs of the Catalog Settings page.
-See the figure below.
+The number of purchased licenses and the number of licenses currently available to use for a package are displayed at the top right of of the Packages tab on the Catalog Settings page.

 To determine which packages to license, consider the services that you need to monitor, and any existing ThousandEyes tests you have already configured to monitor those services.
 Based on those factors, you can determine whether your existing tests provide sufficient coverage to identify outages, or if you need one or more packages to ensure visibility into outages.

 For example, a single HTTP server test to a web app hosted in a single data center, run from large numbers of Cloud and/or Enterprise Agents in many different providers is likely to have paths that cross many providers, including the Internet service provider(s) for the data center.
 An outage in any of the traversed providers will be displayed without your needing to subscribe to a package containing the specific providers.